dabreegster/dabreegster.github.io/poetry/college/overheard_gdc.md

+---
+layout: page
-# Overheard by somebody sleeping in the GDC
+title: Overheard by somebody sleeping in the GDC
+---

 I'm like a person with various famous figures stuck in my head I try to sign autographs, and all that comes out is